 This creamy mashed potatoes recipe is shockingly good!
 It is absolutely holiday-worthy.
 The folks at your table will swoon over these whipped buttery potatoes!
-Our recipe has just 4 simple ingredients (one of which is salt), so believe me when I say it’s easy to make and serve!
+My recipe has just 4 simple ingredients (one of which is salt), so believe me when I say it’s easy to make and serve!

 This post may contain affiliate links.
 Read my disclosure policy.

-Creamy Mashed Potatoes Video
+Mashed Potatoes Video

-Mashed Potatoes Recipe
+Creamy Mashed Potatoes Recipe

-We have made many potato recipes over the years, from Sour Cream Mashed Potatoes to Garlic Mashed Potatoes, but I have to say this creamy Mashed Potato Recipe is king, especially for Christmas and Thanksgiving.
+I’ve made many mashed potato recipes over the years, from Sour Cream Mashed Potatoes to Garlic Mashed Potatoes, but I have to say this creamy Mashed Potato Recipe is king, especially for Christmas and Thanksgiving.

 I first published this recipe in 2018, inspired by my friend Anna, who invited us for dinner one evening.
 She served us her whipped mashed potatoes recipe, and I couldn’t get enough of them, so of course, I asked her for the details.
 Thank you, Anna!
+This is the perfect side dish for a holiday table and a great addition to any menu year-round.
+And it’s make-ahead friendly (see my tips below)

 Ingredients for Mashed Potatoes